 Andy Ford is one of the UK's leading environmental engineers.
 He advises the Government on Renewable Energy issues and sustainable building.

-In 2013 he was appointed Professor of Systems Engineering in Built Environment, London South Bank University.
+In 2013 he was appointed Professor of Systems Engineering in Built Environment, London South Bank University and oversees CEREB: The Centre for Efficient and Renewable Energy in Buildings.
+This is a unique teaching, research and demonstration facility for low carbon technologies.

 He is a former President of CIBSE (2011), a Cabe enabler for sustainability and low-energy design, and he is on the board of the UK Green Building Council.
 In the construction industry, he says, “people need to adapt their knowledge to come to terms with sustainability, from the bottom up”.
 And society at large should be more concerned about the future: “We’re all thinking about how to minimise climate change, but not about what to do when it happens.
 It will be a completely new world.”